 April to November.
 Wednesday, Thursday, Sunday and Bank Holiday Mondays.
 Open 11am to 6pm or dusk.

-almost 3 years by Shelley 1 / 5This garden is a complete mess.
+about 3 years by Shelley 1 / 5This garden is a complete mess.
 Must have been lovely once but now the weeds have thoroughly taken over.
 The flower garden is full of golden rod, no other flowers discernable.
 The ponds are overgrown with no water visible.
 The lawned area by the house is the least weedy, the hydrangeas are beautiful in their colour and variety.
 It was all a bit depressing and certainly not worth the Â£3.50 entry fee.

 about 3 years by Adam Hodge 3 / 5'This is a wild garden' we are told by the gracious lady at the kiosk and evidently a lady of significant plant knowledge, wisdom and years.